Alipurduar district

-It consists of Alipurduar municipality, Falakata municipality and six community development blocks: Madarihat–Birpara, Alipurduar–I, Alipurduar–II, Falakata, Kalchini and Kumargram.
-The six blocks contain 66 gram panchayats and nine census towns.
+Alipurduar district ([alipurduar d͡ʒela]), is one of the 23 districts of the state of West Bengal in India.
+The district is the part of Jalpaiguri Division.
+Alipurduar city is the headquarters of the district.
+It was made a district by bifurcating Jalpaiguri district in 2014.
+This is the easternmost district of West Bengal.
+It is situated in the Western Dooars natural region, in the foothills of the Bengal Himalayas.

+History

+Under the Kingdom of Bhutan

+The Dooars in Alipurduar district were under the control of Kingdom of Bhutan from early 17th-century till 1865 when British East India company captured the area in the Duar War under the Treaty of Sinchula and were added to the district of Jalpaiguri in 1869 and later finally to the Indian Union in 1949.

+Like all the Duars under Druk Gyalpo of Bhutan, it was under the jurisdiction of Tongso Penlop, below the Tongso Penlop were Subah who in turn appointed Mondal, Laskar or Uzir to look after the Duars.

 Administration

 Apart from the Alipurduar municipality and Falakata municipality, the district contains eight census towns and rural areas of 66 gram panchayats under six community development blocks: Madarihat-Birpara, Alipurduar-I, Alipurduar–II, Kalchini, Falakata and Kumargram.

-Geographically the district lies in between 26.4°N to 26.83°N and 89°E to 89.9°E.
+Geographically the district lies between 26.4°N to 26.83°N and 89°E to 89.9°E.

 The nine census towns are Paschim Jitpur, Chechakhata, Alipurduar Railway Junction, Bholar Dabri, Sobhaganj, Jaygaon and Uttar Latabari and Uttar Kamakhyaguri.

 Railway network

 Alipurduar railway division has at least 710 km of railway track.
-It is the largest division of the NFR zone.
-In Alipurduar district there are two major stations, Alipurduar junction(APDJ) and New Alipurduar (NOQ).
+It is the largest division of the Northeast Frontier Railway zone.
+In Alipurduar district, there are two major stations, Alipurduar Junction (APDJ) and New Alipurduar (NOQ).
 There are other stations in the district viz.
 Falakata Railway Station, Kamakhyaguri Railway Station, Dalgaon Railway Station, Hasimara Railway Station, Rajabhatkhawa, Hamiltongunj etc.